-(a) On jobs where camps are provided, room and board will be supplied in camp at no cost to the employee.
-Camp accommodations, when supplied, shall meet all the standards and requirements of the British Columbia and Yukon Territory Building Trades Council Camp Rules 2008-2014 as submitted to the Association and attached hereto.

-Any employee may refuse to live in accommodations which do not meet the above standards.

-(b) On jobs where camps are not provided, employees who are not local residents where the work is being performed shall receive either (a) an acceptable standard of room and board supplied and paid for by the Employer based on reasonable receipts provided or (b) an acceptable standard of room and a meal allowance based on \$62.50 per day.
+- (a) On jobs where camps are provided, room and board will be supplied in camp at no cost to the employee.
+Camp accommodations, when supplied, shall meet all the standards and requirements of the BC Construction Camp Rules and Regulations, 2008 - 2014 (By and Between BCYT-BCTC and CLR) as submitted to the Association and attached hereto. - Any employee may refuse to live in accommodations which do not meet the above standards. - (b) On jobs where camps are not provided, employees who are not local residents where the work is being performed shall receive either - (i) an acceptable standard of room and board supplied and paid for by the Employer based on reasonable receipts provided or